-FAQ No Description comments

-8. What are the contents of the Code of Practice for Inspecting and Certifying Works, September 2016?
+FAQ No Description comments 8.
+What are the contents of the Code of Practice for Inspecting and Certifying Works, September 2016?
 9. Who can sign a Statutory Declaration?

-10. What are the Statutory Documents referenced under the Building Control Act / Regulations?

-11. Are equestrian buildings - indoor arena's, training facilities, facilities for show jumping or racing
+10. What are the Statutory Forms of Control to demonstrate compliance with the Building Control & Building Regulations as referenced under the Building Control Act / Regulations?
+11. Are equestrian buildings - indoor arena's, training facilities, facilities for show jumping or racing 'agricultural'?
+12. When to make an Application for a dispensation from, or a relaxation of, a requirement of Building Regulations (Section 4 of the Building Control Act 1990-2014)?

-'agricultural'?

-12. Does a derelict dwelling require a BER?